Alexsto37/Freelancer-Bonus-Disk/README.md

 # Freelancer-Bonus-Disk
-An archive of the text-based contents contained within the Freelancer Bonus Disk.
+An archive of some of the contents contained within the Freelancer Bonus Disk.